aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Why should the Interactor hold such a priveleged position?

-- the Interactor contains the business rules;
+- the Interactor contains the BR;
 - the Interactor contains the highest-level policies of the app;
 - all the other components deal with peripheral concerns;
 - the Interactor deals with the central concern;